-- 2 The Router connections tab in XEdit allows you to map physical connections between a number of INPUT connectors on the multiviewer and the upstream router's OUTPUTs that feed them, which allows the Kaleido-X software to determine the crosspoint switch needed.
-See Configuring Router Connections on page 392 for details. - 3 The multiviewer sends this command to the external router, over a serial or TCP/IP connection, using the appropriate protocol. - 4 The external router redirects the specified source signal. - 5 The new signal follows the physical connection to one of the multiviewer inputs reserved for this purpose, is processed, and appears on the monitor wall.
+- 1 An operator right-clicks a monitor, and either - assigns a logical source by using the Assign Source window, or - assigns a router source by using the Assign Router Input window. - 2 The Router connections tab in XEdit allows you to map physical connections between a number of INPUT connectors on the multiviewer and the upstream router's OUTPUTs that feed them, which allows the Kaleido-X software to determine the crosspoint switch needed.
+See Configuring Router Connections on page 397 for details. - 3 The multiviewer sends this command to the external router, over a serial or TCP/IP connection, using the appropriate protocol. - 4 The external router redirects the specified source signal. - 5 The new signal follows the physical connection to one of the multiviewer inputs reserved for this purpose, is processed, and appears on the monitor wall.